jvalenzuela/atform/doc/source/auto.rst

 Python and |project_name| can be used to compose a single template that automatically outputs tests tailored for each component.
-To accomplish this, a function is defined with parameters for items that differ in each instance, with the call to :py:class:`testgen.Test` contained inside the function using content created by using the parameters.
+To accomplish this, a function is defined with parameters for items that differ in each instance, with the call to :py:class:`atform.Test` contained inside the function using content created by using the parameters.
 The function is then called in the content area to generate a uniform test for each component.